Buffalo Child Custody Lawyer

 When entering into child custody negotiations, make sure you are represented

-of the well-being of your child.
-Divorce puts the most stress on the youngest
+of your child.
+Divorce puts the most stress on the youngest members of

-members of the family, and it is best to work amicably with all parties
+the family, and it is best to work amicably with all parties involved

-involved in order to limit the impact of the separation or divorce on
+in order to limit the impact of the separation or divorce on the child.

-the child.
-In fact, the standard that the Court will use to determine
+In fact, the standard that the Court will use to determine child custody

-child custody in the event of a hearing or trial is “the best interests
+in the event of a hearing or trial is “the best interests of the

-of the child.”
-Our team of divorce lawyers at The Rossi Law Firm
+child.”
+Our team of divorce lawyers at The Rossi Law Firm is dedicated

 Often there are two types of custody arrangements in these circumstances: